-- Does it help me in my future choices? - Am I interested in the subject and will I enjoy it? - Will the type of assessment suit me? - Will I be able to succeed in it? - It is very important that you are able to achieve in your chosen course.
-We want you to leave school with a set of results that grant choice and opportunities at KS5 and beyond. - Next, consider the assessment requirements of your choices - are you better at class and coursework or examinations?
-Which suit your strengths? - Finally, do not do subjects that are too similar in nature; for example, Art and Photography.
-Breadth and rigor should be key considerations.
+Does it help me in my future choices?

+- Am I interested in the subject and will I enjoy it? - Will the type of assessment suit me? - Will I be able to succeed in it? - It is very important that you are able to achieve in your chosen course.
+We want you to leave school with a set of results that grant choice and opportunities at KS5 and beyond. - Next, consider the assessment requirements of your choices are you better at class and coursework or examinations?
+Which suit your strengths? - Finally, breadth and rigor should be key considerations.